 Social strife, race riots, job losses, censorship, inflation, lockdowns, school closures and the weirdest pandemic in history.
 The last few years have been unlike any other in history.

 Tough times take a toll, psychologically, emotionally and financially.
 The tough times will begin to affect us spiritually if they go on for too long and it’s not always easy to know when stress has become too much for us and we have stepped over the line into a place of spiritual unhealth.
 In 2nd Corinthians 13:5 the Apostle Paul encourages Christians to “examine themselves” frequently.
 Times like ours demand frequent self-checks.
-Following are five indicators all is not well on a spiritual level.
+Following are five indicators all is not well with our souls.

 Prayer is a struggle or worse yet you gave up long ago-